connorshea/wikidatum/README.md

 ## Usage

+You can view the YARD docs on GitHub Pages [here](https://connorshea.github.io/wikidatum/index.html).

 Currently, the gem is able to hit a few GET endpoints, and currently has no way to provide authentication and perform POST/PUT/DELETE requests.
 The additional features will be added later.

 ```ruby